Nakzz/AI-Code-Review/README.md

 - **Suggested Code Changes:** Implement functionality to suggest code changes directly from the model's feedback.
 [Learn More](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/incorporating-feedback-in-your-pull-request#applying-a-suggested-change)
 - **Customization:** Allow users to configure feedback levels and analysis depth, or simply chat back from Github PR.
 - **Model Support:** Expand to support other models (Claude, Llama).
+- **CI/CD** : Would be cool to see PR to this repo get reviewed by the project itself, with new feats.

 ## Installation